The Schrodinger Equation as a Gauge Theory: Sound, acoustic memory and the infrared triangle

 \section{Sound, acoustic memory and the infrared triangle}

 The gauge description developed above becomes especially useful once the Schrodinger system supports a genuine acoustic sector.
-One may then ask whether a localized burst of sound leaves behind a permanent late-time imprint, in close analogy with the acoustic memory effects discussed for ordinary sound waves in \cite{deAguiarAlves:2025vfu}.
-For the ordinary linear Schrodinger equation, however, the infrared sector is too dispersive for the standard memory logic to apply.
+Then one may ask under what conditions an outgoing acoustic disturbance leaves behind a permanent late-time imprint, in close analogy with the acoustic memory effects discussed for ordinary sound waves in \cite{deAguiarAlves:2025vfu}.
+However, for the linear Schrodinger equation the infrared sector is too dispersive for the memory logic to apply.